NatnaelB7/MiXR-Interact-Website/README.md

 # MeGaBoT Website

-This repository contains the source code for the Garfield paper [website](https://ddonatien.github.io/garfield-website/).
+This repository contains the source code for the MeGaBoT paper [website](https://ddonatien.github.io/garfield-website/).
 Forked from the [Nerfies website](https://nerfies.github.io).

 # Website License